 Latest Morning Briefing Stories

-Media outlets report on news from California, New Hampshire, North Carolina, Michigan, Connecticut, Georgia and Florida.
+Media outlets report on news from Connecticut, Maryland, Illinois, California, New Hampshire, Massachusetts, Wisconsin, Louisiana and Texas.

 The movie tells the story of Nic Sheff and his father David, offering a look into a family touched by addiction.
 After seeing the movie, David recalled his difficult struggle to view his addicted son with sympathy, to make the mental shift from “how could he do this to me and the family and to himself, to understanding that he was troubled and ill.”

 For example, a 63-year-old transgender woman wonders if she would be accepted at a long-term care center.
 Would she have to hide who she is and go back into the closet “to get the care I deserve to get?”
 In other news on aging, predicting Alzheimer’s, knee replacement surgery and staying active in the later years.

 The tent city in West Texas has been open for 120 days and that longevity, along with its size, has drawn criticism from immigrant advocates, Democratic lawmakers and others.

 For example, a manic episode may be preceded by rising numbers of typos and faster typing.
 But a host of privacy issues comes along with the technology.
 In other public health news: air pollution, stem cells, older patients, vision loss, dementia, anxiety and more.

 The Undiagnosed Diseases Network, set up by the National Institutes of Health, brings in specialists trained to diagnose mystery symptoms and “the rarest of rare diseases.”
 In other public health news: ketamine clinics, health apps, ICU dementia, mental illness, food scarcity, immunology and more.